 Zucchini is Good for You and so Versatile!

 In 20I9, I received my Certification in Nutrition and Healthy Living.
 During my studies and since then, I continuously look at food to see how it nourishes us.
 I feel like Zucchini gets overlooked in the health department, but pay attention, because it is really good for you!
 Zucchini is low in calories, carbs and sugars, so you see it often in low carb recipes or low calorie recipes.
 BUT, and here is the part many may not realize, it is high in essential nutrients like potassium, manganese, and antioxidants like vitamin C and vitamin A. So if you are looking to replace high calorie or carb ingredients in your meals, then say hello to Zucchini!

-I really love this Zucchini and Chicken Rice Skillet recipe for the summer because zucchini is super good for you (see below for benefits) and it’s in season, so it’s in abundance and the price is right!
-You can also buy from your local farmers market knowing that you are supporting local farms!
-Some other great ways to use zucchini are Parmesan Zucchini Chips, layer it into an Enchilada Casserole, roast it with Red Pepper & Corn and top with an Egg, add it to a Quinoa Crust (or any other) Pizza, make zucchini noodles or just grill it.
-So many options!
+Zucchini is in season during the summer, but you can find it available year round!
+Some other great ways to use zucchini are Parmesan Zucchini Chips, or for a cheesy chicken zucchini option, layer it into an Enchilada Casserole.
+You can also roast it with Red Pepper & Corn and top with an Egg, add it to a Quinoa Crust (or any other) Pizza, make zucchini noodles or just grill it.